 I’m a go-getter by nature.
 I don’t hesitate to reach out to people, ask questions and find out what I want to know.
 During this journey, I had (and continue to have) a LOT of questions.
 I wanted to know how other women made the switch from corporate life to entrepreneur life.
 Most of the research I found had interviews with women but didn’t get into the specifics about that time period of their life.
 What was the juggle like?
 How did they get started?
 How did they get through the hard times?
 How often did they question why they were doing this?
 I was looking for the meat – the heart of the content if you will.

 My journey included a lot of self-reflection and allowed me to find out a lot about myself.
-It turns out I love connecting people and working with others – helping them, however, I can.
+It turns out I love connecting people and working with others – supporting them however I can.
 I love building community and lifting other women up.
-That’s part of why I find so much happiness in a local mom entrepreneurs group that I started.
-For those that are local to Hoboken, NJ, please join the Hoboken Moms Entrepreneurs Group, otherwise known as HMEG!
-Meeting other amazing women going through similar things have been incredible for my own development and for my business.
+That’s part of why I love running The Transitions Collective.
+We are a community that welcomes moms building businesses globally.
+If you’re looking for a community that provides support, resources and connection as you grow your business, please join us in the The Transitions Collective – we would love to have you with us!
+Meeting other amazing women going through the ups and downs of business together continues to be instrumental for my own development and business growth.

 The Transitions Collective was formed out of a desire for community and support for women on their journey from corporate to entrepreneur.
 Whether you have an idea, a side hustle or a full-time business that you’re scaling – join us!
 Let’s talk about those life transitions and how we can support each other.

 And if you’re interested, you can read more of the nitty gritty details about my story here.